GustavEikaas/easy-dotnet.nvim/README.md

 ## Features

 - Solution and Csproj Support: Seamlessly work with entire solutions or individual projects.
-- Action Commands: Execute common tasks like building, running, testing, and restoring with ease.
+- Action Commands: Execute common tasks like building, running, testing, cleaning and restoring with ease.
 - Project Type Resolution: Detect and handle different project types, including web, test, and console applications.
 - User Secrets Management: Edit, create, and preview .NET user secrets directly within Neovim.
 - Debugging Helpers: While easy-dotnet.nvim doesn't set up DAP (Debugger Adapter Protocol) for you, it provides useful helper functions for debugging.
 These include resolving the DLL you are debugging and rebuilding before launching DAP, ensuring a smooth debugging experience.